obaidullahzaland/OSI-FL/README.md

-# Incremental One Shot Federated Learning
+# One Shot Incremental Federated Learning with Selective Sample Retention

 # OSI-FL